andrewboersma/andrewboersma/README.md

 ### AI Systems & Backend Engineer · Founder

-I design and ship production-grade autonomous agent platforms and high-throughput backend infrastructure in Go and Python — from the architecture down to production operations.
+I design and ship production-grade autonomous agent platforms and high-throughput backend infrastructure in Go and Python, from the architecture down to production operations.

 ---